heitorchang/good-practice/postgresql.md

 ## Restore DB

+Need to reset the DB first

+Terminate existing connections:

+select pg_terminate_backend(pg_stat_activity.pid) from pg_stat_activity
+where datname = current_database() and pid <> pg_backend_pid();

-Need to reset the DB first (add a space in the beginning to avoid saving to Bash history)
+then (add a space in the beginning to avoid saving the command to Bash history)

  dropdb -U username -h localhost dbname

 then create it

 createdb -U username -h localhost dbname

-and load dump (add COMMIT; to the end of sql dump file)
+Add COMMIT; to the end of sql dump file if auto-commit mode is off then load dump

 psql -U username -h localhost dbname < dump_filename.sql